haihala/whoops-all-grapplers/docs/gameplay_spec/characters/cpo.md

 - Input: `214g`
 - Activates an install
   - Aesthetically similar to Hakari's domain expansion
-    - Does the hand sign
+    - Does the dance, which stops time for a second or so
-    - Changes the music
+    - Changes the music while active
 - While active
   - Generates about 1/3 segments of meter per second
   - If meter is full, health regenerates about 20/s